Staff

-Julia Sloane, Programs and Operations Manager Originally from North Carolina, Julia Sloane is a multifaceted artist pursuing multiple careers in performance, arts administration and Pilates.
-Sloane received a BFA in Dance from Cornish College of the Arts (Seattle) in 2015, where she trained in performance, composition, improvisation and dance writing.
-Post grad, her choreographic work has been presented by Velocity Dance Center in Northwest NextFest.
-She has danced with Kate Wallich’s YC2, Jody Kuehner’s DONNA and Dayna Hanson Co, and is presently working on Peggy Piacenza's newest performance project, The Forever Project.
-Julia currently resides in NYC, working as a freelance dance artist and Pilates instructor.
+Julia Sloane, Programs and Operations Manager Originally from North Carolina, Julia Sloane is a multifaceted artist and producer with a love for experimental performance.
+Sloane received a BFA in Dance from Cornish College of the Arts in 2015; since then, she has worked professionally with Dayna Hanson, Peggy Piacenza, Heather Kravas, Jody Kuehner/Cherdonna, and Kate Wallich, among other projects.
+Her own work has been presented in Northwest NextFest and Trigger: New Dance Happenings, as well as in multiple self-produced dance films.
+Sloane currently resides in NYC, working as a freelance dance artist and Pilates instructor.

 Aaron Butler, Technical Director